MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex3_Prepare_Privacy_Risk_Management.md

 # Lab 3 - Exercise 3 - Prepare Privacy Risk Management

-Contoso Ltd. wants to improve their compliance posture as part of the expansion to Europe.
-As the Cybersecurity Architect Expert you have been tasked with improving the Priva Privacy Risk Management Score in particular.
-Use Compliance Manager to look at improvement actions and delegate their implementation for an improvement of the privacy risk management compliance score.
-As part of that you will also add a new policy for the regions U.S. and EU.
+As the Cybersecurity Architect Expert for Contoso, you've been tasked with improving the company's compliance posture as part of its European expansion.
+Specifically, you'll be working to improve the Priva Privacy Risk Management Score.
+To accomplish this, you'll use Compliance Manager to identify improvement actions and delegate their implementation.
+This will lead to an improvement in the privacy risk management compliance score.
+In addition, you'll be adding a new policy for the U.S. and EU regions.

 ## Part 1: Design a solution (required)